barcek/sprk/README.md

 - two sets of final optional actions (`wait` and `tidy`).

 The above order is the order in which these events occur (see [Runtime overview](#runtime-overview) below).

+The `Runner` also provides methods to show the current sprk version number and the help page.

 #### Sprker (tool class)